katnykiel/qe_workflow/README.md

 To run this from a command line, you first need to open a terminal in nanoHUB using one of the methods described above.
 Then, you can take the following steps:

 1. **Create your input file**.
 An example input file is provided for the relaxation of a Ti3C2 MXene, `mxene_relax.in` .
 These files can be edited from the command line using *vi* or the text editor of your choice.
+Documentation for the input files is provided on [quantum-espresso.org](https://www.quantum-espresso.org/Doc/INPUT_PW.html).
 Copied below is the input file for a MXene relaxation:

 ```
 &CONTROL